zencodism/faces_assignment/README.md

 That said, the expected way of deploying the project is, as per requirements, Docker image.

+In any case the server will listen on http://0.0.0.0:8282

 ## Packaging

+A pre-built image is available on the [release page](https://github.com/zencodism/faces_assignment/releases/tag/first_build).
+It can be loaded into local docker setup via `docker load faces_assignment.tar`.

-`make build-image` will create an image labeled 'faces_assignment' based on included Dockerfile.
+Alternatively, `make build-image` will create an image labeled 'faces_assignment' based on included Dockerfile.
 The resulting image exposes port 8282, so upon running it, this one should be forwarded.

 An example command opening an interactive console would be:

 `docker run --rm -it -p 8282:8282 --name faces-container faces_assignment`